bagrinsergiu/BitBlox-Api/docs/_build/html/_sources/getting_started.txt

 Request new access tokens
 -------------------------

-For each access token stored by your application, refresh it by requesting an access token using your new shared secret and the refresh token:
+For each access token stored by your application, refresh it by requesting an access token using your API Key and Secret and the refresh token:
 ``POST http://api.bitblox.me/oauth/token``
 with the following parameters: